-Covid 19 coronavirus: Jacinda Ardern's warning - Don't read too much into zero case day
+Covid 19 coronavirus: Jacinda Ardern's warning despite zero cases, Ashley Bloomfield defends Ministry of Health on Mike Hosking show - 'we do have a heart'

 "I know that is incredibly important for domestic tourism.
 I have heard not only the tourism industry, but also those separated regionally from family and friends - we'll be weighing all those issues up."

-She is also dampening expectations that a trans-Tasman Covid-free bubble is close, even though she will today beam in to Australia's national Cabinet meeting via video link.
+She is also dampening expectations that a transtasman Covid-free bubble is close, even though she will today beam in to Australia's national Cabinet meeting via video link.

 "Don't expect this to happen in a couple of weeks' time," Ardern said at her post-Cabinet press conference yesterday.